-Once accepted, a hearing will be scheduled at which time the court will make the decision as to whether or not to honor your request to have your criminal record sealed.
+Once accepted, a hearing will be scheduled, at which time the court will decide as to whether or not to honor your request to have your criminal record sealed.

-If successful, an order of Non-Disclosure or Expunction will signed and issued by the judge.
+If successful, an order of Non-Disclosure or Expunction will be signed and issued by the judge.

 There are some exceptions to this rule.

 If you have questions, contact Houston criminal record sealing & criminal defense lawyer Christian Capitaine with your inquiries.
-Our office phone is 832-618-7831.
+The phone number for our office is 832-618-7831.